How Do I Choose the Right Light Color?

-The color of light or color temperature is expressed in Kelvin value.
+The color of light or colour temperature is expressed in Kelvin value.
 The full spectrum ranges from 1800K to 16000K.
-In our product range, we have LED lamps with different color temperatures namely: 2200K, 2700K, 3000K, 4000K, 6000K.
-Additionally, we also have RGB lamps with colored light, which can emit all colors of the color spectrum.
-The light color you need depends on the space where the lamps will be placed.
-Below is a brief overview with color indication of the different light colors/color temperatures.
+In our product range, we have LED lamps with different colour temperatures namely: 2200K, 2700K, 3000K, 4000K, 6000K.
+In addition, we also have RGB lamps with coloured light; these can emit all colors of the color spectrum.
+The light color you need depends on the space where the lamps are placed.
+Below is a brief overview with color indication of the different light colors/colour temperatures

 Extra warm 2200K